First Year

 Point of Care Ultrasound (POCUS) Training

 POCUS is an integral skill to obtain for a practicing nephrologist.
 All first year fellows will undergo a 2-week immersion into POCUS which includes hands on sessions and didactics.
 In addition, a more intensive curriculum is available to second year fellows.
 All fellows have access to a handheld Butterfly ultrasound.
 In addition, the division has a Sonosite M-Turbo portable ultrasound at Duke and the Durham VA.
-In addition, our faculty attend POCUS training.
+In addition, the division has two Kosmos machines at Duke and at the Durham VA.
+These advanced systems feature artificial intelligence for automated guidance, structure labeling, image grading, and EF calculation.

 Urine Microscopy